nuwani-palihawadana/smimodel/README.md

 The package also includes functions to fit some benchmark comparison methods namely nonparametric additive model with backward elimination, group-wise additive index model and projection pursuit regression.
-These functions are designed to have a similar syntax and output format to `model_smimodel()`, for convenient usage and interchangeability.
+These functions are designed to have a similar syntax and output format for convenient usage and interchangeability.

 For detailed information regarding the SMI Modelling algorithm refer the related working paper at